skiptools/skip-ui/README.md

 ## Dependencies

 SkipUI depends on the [skip](https://source.skip.tools/skip) transpiler plugin.
-The transpiler must transpile SkipUI's own source code, and SkipUI relies on the Transpiler's transformation of SwiftUI code.
+The transpiler must transpile SkipUI's own source code, and SkipUI relies on the transpiler's transformation of SwiftUI code.
 See [Implementation Strategy](#implementation-strategy) for details.

 SkipUI is part of the core Skip stack and is not intended to be imported directly.
 The module is transparently adopted through the translation of `import SwiftUI` into `import skip.ui.*` by the Skip transpiler.